aschi2/pypark/README.md

 In Early Stages, not yet ready for distribution.

-Currently Disneyland Resort (Disneyland and California Adventure) Wait Times and Fast Pass Times are Supported
+Currently Disneyland Resort (Disneyland and California Adventure) Wait Times and Fast Pass Times are Supported, as well as schedules

+## Installation

+Just drop the script in your folder and import it as pypark

 ## Usage